script-fu/script-fu.github.io/_posts/2023-04-18-Parasites.md

 # * Tested in GIMP 2.99.14 *

-This plugin demonstrates how parasites currently work in Gimp.
+This plugin demonstrates how parasites currently work inGIMP .
 Parasites are useful for scripting in many ways.
 You can store data, tag layers or set variables.
 Typically I'd use a parasite like this;

 ```scheme
 (gimp-item-attach-parasite layerID (list "name" mode "data as a string"))